Allied Democratic Forces insurgency: 2024

-August

-On 11 August, the ADF attempted to detonate a drone-born IED attack on a FARDC position in Malyajama, 30 km northwest of Beni.
-The device failed to detonate and was recuperated by security forces.
+On 11 August, the ADF attempted a drone-born IED attack on a FARDC position in Malyajama, 30 kilometers from Beni.
+The device failed to detonate and recovered by security forces.

-High-profile Commander Braida (alias Mzee Pasta, Twaburani) was accidentally shot by men in his group and later died, on 14 August, alongside one of his two wives.
-He reportedly died near Biakato, Ituri province while he, his group, and other dependents were travelling towards Baluku's Madina camp.
+High-profile commander Braida died by friendly fire on 14 August, alongside one of his two wives.
+He reportedly died near Biakato, Ituri Province, while he, his group, and other dependents were travelling towards Musa Baluku's Madina camp.
 His dependents continued to Madina on Baluku's orders.
-Another high-profile Commander, Amigo, died days after Braida, reportedly from a fatal head injury inflicted by an explosive launched by Operation Shujaa forces while bringing a group of Braida's family and dependents which had split up prior to Braida's death.
-One of Braida's wives, which Amigo had abducted years prior, estimated Amigo to be over 50 years old and confirmed his death.
+Another high-profile commander, Amigo, died days later, reportedly from a fatal head injury inflicted by an explosive launched by Operation Shujaa forces while escorting a group of Braida's relatives and dependents.
+One of Braida's wives, which Amigo had abducted years prior, confirmed his death.
 The two groups would then merge, but were again attacked by Operation Shujaa forces, which scattered the group, allowing some dependents, including several of Braida's wives, to escape.
-The status of others within the group remain unknown.

-Abwakasi's group, considered "the most active and deadly ADF cell" by a group of United Nations (UN) experts, was seen operating near Manguredjipa, northern Lubero territory in August.
-Operation Shujaa troops were in pursuit, with the group slowed by clashes with local militias.
+Abwakasi's group, considered "the most active and deadly ADF cell" by UN officials, was seen operating near Manguredjipa, Lubero Territory in August.
+Operation Shujaa troops pursued, and the group was slowed by clashes with local militias.

-September

-On 28 September, joint Operation Shujaa forces forces announced having neutralized more than 50 ADF rebels in Beni, Mambasa, and Lubero territories.
+On 28 September, joint Operation Shujaa forces announced having neutralized more than fifty ADF rebels in Beni, Mambasa, and Lubero Territories.